 - If there are two swimmers in a lane, you can agree whether one keeps to one side of the lane and the other to the opposite side, or whether you want to circle swim. - If there are three or more swimmers in a lane, they must circle swim.
-The custom is to swim with the lane rope on your right shoulder ('anti-clockwise'), unless you're swimming

-- adjacent to another lane, in which case it's best to agree direction beforehand with adjacent lanes, as follows: - If one lane is swimming counter-clockwise, the next lane should swim in the opposite direction (egg-beater style).
+The custom is to swim with the lane rope on your right shoulder ('anti-clockwise'), unless you're swimming adjacent to another lane, in which case it's best to agree direction beforehand with adjacent lanes, as follows: - If one lane is swimming counter-clockwise, the next lane should swim in the opposite direction (egg-beater style).
 Swimmers in adjoining lanes should agree on swim direction before they enter the water.
-This will help reduce the incidence of "colliding" arms. - 4.
+This will help reduce the incidence of "colliding" arms. - Note: the rules of etiquette for passing are written for anticlockwise circle swimming.
+If your lane happens to be swimming clockwise, exchange 'left' for 'right' and vice versa. - 4.
 Make sure everyone understands the section of the workout before you start out.